sebastiangabrielholgado/PA4/README.md

 > b) Filename: Mindy = [ “Name”, “Track”, “Electronics”, “Average >=55”]; where hometown is constant as Mindanao and gender Female

 # 2) Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?
 - In this part, I created a boxplot to easily show the data that is given above for easy comparison.
+- I mainly used the sns and the matlib libraries in order to create the graphs which is something I had to research further in order for me to create the charts.